geomsaek/swipejobs-fe-test/README.md

 * Screens have been optimised to work in mobile & tablet devices.
 * For the purposes of simplicity, routes have been set to: Profile, Job List, Job View.
 All other URLs will show an error page.
 * Browser compatiblity extends to the following browsers: Google Chrome, Firefox.
-* WCAG 2.0 AA standards have been applied to markup where applicable.
+* WCAG 2.0 AA standards have been applied where applicable.
 * Modules are built with a ```mobile first``` approach.

 ## Assumptions